 Property, plant and equipment, with the exception of land, is stated at cost less accumulated depreciation.
-Depreciation is computed on a straightline basis over the estimated useful lives of the related assets.
+Depreciation is computed on a straight-line basis over the estimated useful lives of the related assets.
 Maintenance and repairs are charged to operations as incurred.
 Upon sale or retirement of assets, the cost and related accumulated depreciation are removed from the balance sheet and the resulting gain or loss is reflected in the consolidated statement of operations and comprehensive loss.
-The estimated useful lives of the Company's property and equipment are as follows:
+The estimated useful lives of the Company's property, plant and equipment are as follows:

+Laboratory equipment 7 years

+Manufacturing equipment 7 years

-Building Laboratory equipment Manufacturing equipment Office and computer equipment Leasehold improvements 39 years7 years7 years3 yearsShorter of remaining lease term or estimated useful life
+Office and computer equipment 3 years

+Leasehold improvements Shorter of remaining lease term or estimated useful life

-The Company owns land inclusive of four buildings that it is in the process of developing for its U.S. operations.
+The Company owns land and buildings that it is in the process of developing for its U.S. operations.
+As described in Note 3, the buildings are still in development and depreciation will commence once the clinical manufacturing facility is ready for its intended use.
 A variety of costs are incurred in the development of a property.
 After determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
 Determination of when the development project is substantially complete and placed into service to begin depreciation involves a degree of judgment.
 The costs of land and buildings under development include specifically identifiable costs.
 The capitalized costs include pre-construction costs essential to the development of the property, development costs, and construction costs.
-When the development project is substantially complete and available for occupancy, the Company ceases capitalization of costs other than costs to improve the functionality or extend the useful lives of property and equipment included as part of the project.
+When the development project is substantially complete and available for occupancy, the Company ceases capitalization of costs other than costs to improve the functionality or extend the useful lives of property, plant and equipment included as part of the project.